machdyne/zeitlos/docs/posix.md

 # A POSIX layer and an on-device C compiler

+**Status: phases 0-4 are done, and 5.1 of phase 5.** Sections 9 to 9e
+record what each one actually did, including where it departed from the plan above it.
+Phases 5.2 onward, 6, 7 and 8 are still proposal.

-**Status: proposal.
-Nothing here is implemented.** Written ahead of the code the same way `docs/ports.md` was, so the reasoning is on record before it becomes hard to reconstruct.
-Update this file as phases land;
+Written ahead of the code the same way `docs/ports.md` was, so the reasoning is on record before it becomes hard to reconstruct.
+Sections 1-8 are the ORIGINAL proposal and are deliberately left as written -- the corrections live in 9 onward, because what was predicted and what happened are both worth having.

-mark them done in place rather than deleting the reasoning.
+**Not verified on hardware:** `posix`'s port plumbing under load (`sw/apps/posix/main.c` has run only on a board, never under a test), and everything in phase 5 beyond 5.1.

-Measured against commit `9efca5f`.
+Started against commit `9efca5f`.

 ---